enveda/ccs-prediction/README.md

 Run the notebooks located in the `notebooks` corresponding to each analysis.
 There are two folders:
-- data_processing: notebooks to process the METLIN-CCS and CCSBase and make the data splits
+- data_processing: notebooks to process the METLIN-CCS and CCSBase and make the data splits.
+Note that you have to download the two databases according to their licenses and modify the paths/names on the notebooks.
 - reproduce_figures: the name of the notebooks indicates which notebook can reproduce which figures of the manuscript manuscript.
 - exploring_predictions: notebooks to explore the predictions of the models in detail